-The Good Food Market (GFM) at George Brown College is a non-profit program run through PeerConnect in partnership with FoodShare.
-The GFM strives to offer access to fresh food at affordable prices for the college and surrounding community.
+The Good Food Market (GFM) at George Brown College St. James Campus is a non-profit program run through Peerconnect in partnership with FoodShare.
+The GFM strives to provide access to fresh fruits and vegetables at affordable prices to the college and surrounding community.
 Beyond simply selling produce, the GFM aims to be a community hub for connecting, learning and organizing around something that connects us all: food.

-FoodShare works in partnership with community organizations and neighbourhood leaders to run the markets, and delivers top-quality fresh produce purchased from local farmers and the Ontario Food Terminal on market day.
+FoodShare works in partnership with community organizations and neighbourhood leaders to run Good Food Market, and delivers high-quality fresh produce purchased from local farmers and the Ontario Food Terminal.
 They pass on tools, training and ongoing support to community partners and residents who manage all operational aspects of the market.
-At the George Brown location the market is largely run by placement students overseen by the market coordinator.
+At the St. James Campus location, the market is largely run by placement students overseen by the market coordinator.

 Good Food Markets feature seasonal local produce plus imported favourites to offer the greatest quality and cultural value to the neighbourhood they serve.
 Each market uniquely reflects its community and is a vibrant and important gathering place providing opportunities for neighbours to meet, share information and celebrate.

 The Good Food Market at George Brown College exists to:

-• Increase the college community’s access to fresh food at affordable prices
+• Increase the college community’s access to fresh produce at affordable prices

 • Become a vibrant gathering space for the college community at large